PhialsBasement/AlphaEvolve-MatrixMul-Verification/README.md

 ## Overview

 This repository contains code to verify and optimize the groundbreaking 4×4 matrix multiplication algorithm discovered by Google DeepMind's AlphaEvolve.
 In 2025, AlphaEvolve found a method to multiply 4×4 matrices using only 48 scalar multiplications, improving on Strassen's algorithm (49 multiplications) for the first time since 1969.
+And while yes, my implementation of AlphaEvolves Algo is slower than Strassens algo, it is a PoC that this algo does in fact work as advertised by google(in 48 steps).

 The repository includes: